QianyeYang/mpmrireg/README.md

 * The link to the public data used in this paper is [here](https://wiki.cancerimagingarchive.net/display/Public/QIN-PROSTATE-Repeatability).
 A specific tool ([NBIA Data Retriever](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images)) is required to download the data.
 Please manually move the downloaded folder into the ``./data`` folder in this repository.
 * command lines to run the preprocess....
 * The preprocessed data are also provided [here](https://drive.google.com/file/d/15l4IBfNUTdOwQL6rY2H6ekpwfaeNIfPj/view?usp=sharing), if the above links are not available.
 For those users who want to skip the data preprocessing can also download this data set.
-Please maually download and unzip it under the ``./data`` folder.
+Please manually download and unzip it under the ``./data`` folder.

 ### Inference
 * While training, a experiment folder will generated in the ``./logs/mpmrireg/``, for example ``./logs/mpmrireg/05-6.pri_gmi0.15_l2n1000_sample5``